shabin5785/Golang_notes/Go_4.md

 In a receive expression, <-precedes the channel operand.
 A receive expression whose result is not used is a valid statement.

+ch <-x// a send statement
+x = <-ch// a receive expression in an assignment statement
+<-ch// a receive statement; result is discarded